Harun-Azgd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 007 > sets the permission to Owner: no permission at all
 Group: no permission at all
-Other users: all the permissions
+Other users: all the permissions chmod 753 > sets the mode of the file